Privacy Policy

 International data transfers

-As noted, the Software is hosted by Microsoft Azure and our data is stored in data centres located in proximity to the User, including US (if a User is in North America), Australia (if a User is in New Zealand or Australia), or the UK (if a User is in the UK or Ireland).
-This means that if you are in Ireland, the personal information we hold, as described in this privacy statement, is transferred outside of the EEA to the UK.
+As noted, the Software is hosted by Microsoft Azure and our data is stored in data centres located in proximity to the User.
+For Irish Users, the Software is hosted in the UK.
+This means that the personal information we hold, as described in this privacy statement, is transferred outside of the EEA to the UK.
 We rely on the European Commission’s adequacy decision in respect of these transfers.
 A copy of the adequacy decision is available here.

 If we transfer your personal information to another third country outside of the EEA, we will take steps to ensure that your personal information is protected in accordance with applicable laws and appropriate safeguards.
 For example, where available we will rely on a decision of the European Commission that the third country offers an adequate level of protection.
 A list of adequacy decisions is available on the European Commission website.
 In the absence of an adequacy decision, we will rely on the appropriate safeguards under data protection legislation, such as standard contractual clauses approved by the European Commission to protect your personal information.